More

 Share On

-As businesses move towards a digitally equipped infrastructure that incorporates modern technologies like windows autopilot while maintaining user preference and ease of use to be a top priority, one of the most overlooked aspects is that of the cognitive IT load.
+As businesses move towards a digitally equipped infrastructure that incorporates modern technologies like Windows autopilot while maintaining user preference and ease of use to be a top priority, one of the most overlooked aspects is that of the cognitive IT load.
 IT teams today have more than one task at hand and have to simultaneously juggle multiple tasks- from device provisioning to software enablement, from security maintenance to device troubleshooting.

-Windows Autopilot
+What is Windows Autopilot

 One of the most important tasks that IT teams have to undertake is the configuration of devices for security and usability with an MDM solution.
 IT teams have to spend several hours individually provisioning devices for work/education.
 And this is why a remote provisioning program to configure the devices for work without touch is crucial.